TheDaemoness/IceAndShadow3/src/main/scala/mod/iceandshadow3/util/README.md

 # .util

 Contains classes that are predominantly unrelated to IaS3 in specific.
-If it could be split off into a separate general-utilities library, it goes here.
+If it could be split off into a separate general-utilities library and is not related to Minecraft conceptually, it goes here.

 Some of this code has been salvaged by TheDaemoness from what she wrote for IaS2, and contributed under IaS3's current license with her permission.